DominqueFre/capstoneproject/README.md

 - deploy
 - check the deployed site looks as expected
 ---
-## Learning Objectives
+## Project Outcomes
-Points of note  - rename this to Project working notes and learnings or similar ...
-LO1 -  Very few changes were required to the designed ERD  - additional items were used due to adding additional layer of securtiy for Cloudinary images and not having used Cloudinary before not being fully aware of the requirements.
+ Very few changes were required to the designed ERD  - additional items were used due to adding additional layer of security for Cloudinary images and not having used Cloudinary before, not being fully aware of the requirements.

   Only one theme was shown throughout the wireframes, as each theme is essentially the same.
 This was a time-saving decision as it would have in essence been duplication of work.

 A mixture of CRUD features have been included in the project, standard functionality with clear messaging is used in the User's ability to add their own comments for use in gameplay and slightly less standard functionality with onscreen visual cues to indicate success for avatar upload and selection.

 The navigation login bar provides a visual clue as to login status when on display and if a superuser is logged in they have an addtional link to take them directly to the admin page.
-Additional interactive content on the pages indicate logged in status such as the user or gamer name, if one has been chosen, apparent in several places such as the scoreboard, the game comments and in the profile page introduction.
+Additional interactive content on the pages indicate logged in status such as the user or ,if chosen, gamer name, apparent in several places throughout the sites pages, such as the scoreboard, the game comments and in the profile page introduction.

-L04 Testing manual etc  Testing of features has been done manually and has acted as a sense-check that all is working correctly.

 Regular Github commits were made, and consideration of data security through use of env.py in conjunction with a gitignore file, with keys then set up in the configuration files of Heroku for hosting.
 Debug was set to False for the production environment through judicious use of code and the env.py file.